 This ‘best minimum subset of features’ which delivers enough value to your early customers to keep them happy and engaged, is what the MVP is all about: the first instance of your real product, which will help you to go to market faster, with minimum implementation costs and the right feedback loops enabled.

 To find this minimum subset, analyze carefully each User Story — in terms of value to the user, the importance of solving the problem, and also in terms of cost and feasibility.
 This way, all user stories in your product backlog will get a priority (a number — ideally as a function of the expected value and feasibility).

 The next step is to rank the User Stories, with the highest priority at the top; then, you have to apply business and product sense to draw the red-line which will define the top-n stories as the basis for your MVP.

 8. Define how success would look like

-By now you have a great basis for building your MVP: you have a solid problem statement, deep understanding of your users, the market and the technology, along with a prioritized product backlog.
+By now you have a great basis for building your MVP: you have a solid problem statement, a deep understanding of your users, the market, and the technology, along with a prioritized product backlog.

 Before you start implementing your product, it is a wise move to define specific Success Criteria — and how to track the involved figures.
 Identify the key metrics and the underlying data points; define and document the KPIs (Key Performance Indicators) — which will reflect the performance of your product against time and other dimensions.